adarshjp/software_installer/README.md

 *   `tests/`: Contains unit tests for the application and utility modules.
 *   `main.py` / `manager.py`: (Assumed) Entry point and/or core logic for managing updates.

+## Challenges
+*   **Version Comparison**: Ensuring accurate version comparison across different applications.
+*   **Silent Installation**: Different applications have different command-line arguments for silent installation.
+*   **Error Handling**: Robust error handling for network issues, file access, etc.
+*  **Teams**: This could not be found in registry, so the code is commented out.